-Filing requirements with respect to lists, statements, and schedules were governed by General Order M-192 until it was superceded by General Order M-408 in 2010.
+Filing requirements with respect to lists, statements, and schedules-are-were governed by General Order M-192 until it was superceded by General Order M-408 in 2010. -and any amendments or supplemental standing orders of the Court.
+Copies of General Order M-192, as well as any amendments or subsequent standing orders on this subject, may be obtained from the Clerk and are available on the Court's website at www.nysb.uscourts.gov.